realA10001986/Flux-Capacitor/README.md

 <details>
 <summary>More...</summary>

-> As an alternative to the included LEDs, one could use four pieces of 3W High-Power KEYES LED modules and drive them via the GPIO14 connector.
-Since those draw quite much power, their power pins should be connected directly to the power supply (provided you drive your FC at 5V; otherwise you need to grab the power from the control board), and only the "PWD" input should be wired to the "IO14" pin of the "GPIO14" connector.
+> As an alternative to the included LEDs one could use four pieces of 3W High-Power KEYES LED modules and drive them via the GPIO14 connector.
+Since those draw quite much power, their power pins must be connected directly to the power supply (provided you drive your FC at 5V; otherwise you need to install a separate voltage converter from 12V to 5V; _do not grab the 5V from the Control Board, those LEDs draw too much power for the Control Board's power converter to handle._), and only the "PWD" input should be wired to the "IO14" pin of the "GPIO14" connector.
 If you use the GPIO14 connector for your box LEDs, check the [Use GPIO14 for Box Lights](#-use-gpio14-for-box-lights) option in the Config Portal.

 </details>